Learning-based legged locomotion; state of the art and future perspectives

 \subsection{Curriculum Learning}

-Similar to the way schools create progressively challenging learning milestones to enhance the educational outcomes, researchers have also explored a similar idea known as curriculum Learning (CL) for handling more difficult problems in robot learning.
-CL can be applied at different aspects of the learning framework.
+Similar to the way schools create progressively challenging learning milestones to enhance educational outcomes, researchers have also explored a similar idea known as curriculum Learning (CL) for handling more difficult problems in robot learning.
+CL can be applied to different aspects of the learning framework.
 For example, \cite{heess2017emergence, xie2020allsteps, rudin2022learning,margolis2024rapid} trained virtual and real agents in increasingly challenging environments and obtained policies that can handle environments that basic learning cannot achieve.
-CL has also been applied to improve robustness of the policies by imposing increasing amount of disturbances and randomness throughout the training \cite{akkaya2019solving}.
-CL has also been used to learn policies that can satisfy desired constraints by starting with a soft constraint and gradually tightening it \cite{zhuang2023robot}.
+CL has also been applied to improve the robustness of the policies by imposing an increasing amount of disturbances and randomness throughout the training \cite{akkaya2019solving}.
+Constraints can also be enforced in a CL setting by starting with a soft constraint and gradually tightening it \cite{zhuang2023robot}.